 I do however have a secret weapon when it comes to processing that many tomatoes before they start to spoil.

 Using the Roma Food Mill takes that arduous process and turns it into an easy and super fast way to process tomatoes.
 The only step I take before processing is washing the tomatoes thoroughly and discarding any with bad spots.
 If your processing a larger variety of tomatoes you may need to half them so that they will fit down the hopper.
-Roma’s however are the perfect size and I don’t even have to cut them up.
+Roma’s however are a perfect size and I don’t even have to cut them up.

 I recommend when setting up the Roma Food Mill that you use the tomato screen and secure it with the C-clamp to the edge of the counter so it is secured well, I find when processing as much as I do the suction ends up coming off the counter.
-When your ready to start processing place two bowls under the spouts, one will end up with all the seeds and skins and the other will be the tomato puree.
+When you’re ready to start processing place two bowls under the spouts, one will end up with all the seeds and skins and the other will be the tomato puree.
 Fill the hopper about half full with tomatoes and start cranking.
-When your puree bowl is full transfer it to the stove or crockpot and begin the reducing it down.
+When your puree bowl is full transfer it to the stove or crockpot and begins reducing it down.

-Reducing the tomatoes down is a loooong process and you don’t want to burn them so I bring them to a steady simmer and then reduce them down to low stirring them often until they are the consistency you want.
+Reducing the tomatoes down is a long process and you don’t want to burn them so I bring them to a steady simmer and then reduce them down to low stirring them often until they are the consistency you want.
 Depending on what variety of tomatoes you are using this can sometimes take days, yes I said DAYS!
 I have found using Roma tomatoes is the best for making sauce and have the least juice so the reducing process takes less time and a fine mesh strainer to separate some of the juice off is also very helpful.